SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_5601ACO2.md

 ## About

-This driver uses SNMP to monitor the **Evertz 5601ACO2** device.
+This connector uses SNMP to monitor the **Evertz 5601ACO2** device.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP Connection:**